Dstate/UAGLNet/README.md

 🔥 **UAGLNet has been accepted by IEEE TGRS**

-## Introduction

-we present an Uncertainty-Aggregated Global-Local Fusion Network (UAGLNet), which is capable to exploit high-quality global-local visual semantics under the guidance of uncertainty modeling.
+We present UAGLNet, which is capable to exploit high-quality global-local visual semantics under the guidance of uncertainty modeling.
 Specifically, we propose a novel cooperative encoder, which adopts hybrid CNN and transformer layers at different stages to capture the local and global visual semantics, respectively.
 An intermediate cooperative interaction block (CIB) is designed to narrow the gap between the local and global features when the network becomes deeper.
 Afterwards, we propose a Global-Local Fusion (GLF) module to complementarily fuse the global and local representations.
 Moreover, to mitigate the segmentation ambiguity in uncertain regions, we propose an Uncertainty-Aggregated Decoder (UAD) to explicitly estimate the pixel-wise uncertainty to enhance the segmentation accuracy.
 Extensive experiments demonstrate that our method achieves superior performance to other state-of-the-art methods.

 <img width="1000"  src="assets/architecture2.png">